domino14/macondo/cgp/README.md

 `lex CSW21;`

+If not specified, the implementer decides what its default lexicon is.
+It is recommended that this always be specified, as lexica change relatively quickly.

 ### lm (last move)

 The lm opcode is followed by the move, in the following format:

 `n8 tiles`

 where n8 is the coordinate - rows are numbered 1 to 15 and columns are lettered from A to O for a 15x15 board.
 Horizontal plays start with the numbered row, vertical plays start with the lettered column.
-For boards that are bigger than 26 columns, use "excel" row notation, i.e. Z, AA, AB, ..., AAA, AAB, ...
+For boards that are bigger than 26 columns, use "Excel column notation", i.e. Z, AA, AB, ..., AAA, AAB, ...

 "Through" tiles, i.e., tiles already on the board, must be specified as a `.`.

-If the move is an exchange, represent as `exchange tiles` if the tiles are known, or replace the tiles with a number of exchanged tiles.
+If the move is an exchange, represent as `-tiles` if the tiles are known, or replace the tiles with a number of exchanged tiles.

-If the move is a pass or a failed challenge, represent it as `pass`.
+If the move is a pass or a failed challenge, represent it as `-`.

-If the move is a successful challenge, represent it as `challenge n8 tiles pts` where tiles are the played tiles and pts is the number of pts the challenged play would have scored.
+If the move is a successful challenge, represent it as `challenge n8 tiles` where tiles are the played tiles.

+If the move was challenged unsuccessfully, for challenge rules where there is a challenge bonus, represent the play as:

+`n8 tiles +5` for example.

+If it is single challenge, then represent it as:

+`n8 tiles +0`

-Note: The lm opcode can be specified multiple times.
-It should contain the last plays in the reverse order that they were played, by all players.
+Note: The lm opcode can only be specified once.
+If you want to specify multiple last moves, you should use a GCG file.
+This is more meant for immediate state and immediately highlighting the last play.

 ### mcnz (max number of consecutive zeroes)